The best clubs in Rome

 Shari Vari opens from Thursday to Sunday from 6 pm until late night for aperitive, dinner, mixology bar and dj set.
 On Fridays & Saturdays the House/Commercial/Live Club night awaits you with a variety of rooms playing different music on two floors.
 Every night open for dinner as well.
 Dress to impress and you must get yourself on the guest-list in order to enter.

 Why go?
 For their commercial music and international crowd.

+Shari Vari opens from Thursday to Sunday from 6 pm until late night for aperitive, dinner, mixology bar and dj set.
+Tuesday is Hip Hop & House Music; Wednesday is Latin & Vaporwave; Thursday is Electro Pop & Edm; Friday “Nitebox” is Urban & Deep House; Saturday “Playhouse” is Hop Hop & Edm.
+Dress to impress and you must get yourself on the guest-list in order to enter.

+Why go?
+For their commercial music and international crowd.